korayyenal/Heart-Attack-Prediction/README.md

 ### Categorical Variables

-After imputing missing values, our categorical variables still had the problem of being ordered.
+After imputing missing values, categorical variables still had the problem of being ordered.
 Machine learning algorithms cannot directly work with categorical data.
 The categories are usually ordered.
 These ordered categories must be converted into numbers.
 The usual approach is to apply one-hot-encoding.
 With one-hot-encoding, each categorical level becomes a separate feature in the dataset with binary values (1 or 0).
 This allows machine learning algorithms to read categorical data in a better way.

 ### Continuous Variables